 - CIHR project grant (2019-24): Suicide-Related Behaviours of Lesbians, Gay, and Bisexual individuals in Ontario: Investigating the Socio-Environmental Determinants of Risk and Care using Linked Longitudinal Population-Based Data (Principal Investigator: Antony Chum; Co-investigators: Patricia O’Campo, Simone Vigod, Sidney Kennedy, Lucy Barker, and Flora Matheson)

-I welcome trainees and researchers to contact me to discuss collaborations in a number of areas including: 1) social and built environmental determinants of health, 2) epidemiology of mental health and addictions, 3) LGBT Health, 4) housing, homelessness, and health, 5) healthy urban planning, and 6) population health data science.
-I am happy to chat with prospective graduate students (at the MSc and PhD levels) for opportunities in my lab.
+I welcome trainees and researchers to contact me to discuss research in the following areas using population health data science: 1) social and built environmental determinants of health, 2) epidemiology of mental health and addictions, 3) LGBT Health, 4) housing, homelessness, and health, and 5) healthy urban planning.
+I am happy to chat with prospective graduate (at the MSc and PhD levels) and postdoctoral opportunities in my lab.